cabol/ex_shards/README.md

 ## Installation and Usage

-To start playing with `exshards` you just have to follow these simple steps:
+To start playing with `ex_shards` you just have to follow these simple steps:

-  1. Add exshards to your list of dependencies in `mix.exs`:
+  1. Add ex_shards to your list of dependencies in `mix.exs`:

   ```elixir
   def deps do